Economy of Malaysia: Business environment

 In 2015, Malaysia's economy was one of the most competitive in the world, ranking 14th in the world and 5th for countries with a population of over 20 million, higher than countries like Australia, United Kingdom, South Korea and Japan.

 In 2015, Malaysia was the 6th most attractive country for foreign investors, ranked in the Baseline Profitability Index (BPI) published by Foreign Policy Magazine.

 The government is moving towards a more business friendly environment by setting up a special task force to facilitate business called PEMUDAH, which means "simplifier" in Malay.
 Highlights includes easing restrictions and requirement to hire expatriates, shorten time to do land transfers and increasing the limit of sugar storage (a controlled item in Malaysia) for companies.

 Malaysia was ranked 33rd in the Global Innovation Index in 2020, up from 35th in 2019.

 Taxation

-In 2016, the Inland Revenue Board of Malaysia lowered the effective tax rate to 24% for businesses with capital exceeding 2.5 million ringgit.
-For the smaller companies, the rate is 19%.
+In 2016, the Inland Revenue Board of Malaysia lowered the effective tax rate to 24% for businesses with capital exceeding RM2.5 million (approximately US$550,000).
+For smaller companies, the rate was 19%.

-The Malaysian government also imposes government taxes such as the Sales and Services tax and real estate taxes.
+The Malaysian government also imposes government taxes such as the Sales and Services tax (SST) and real estate taxes.
 The current rate of SST is at 6% while disposal of property is subject to a schedule of period holding the property.